asphalt-framework/asphalt/docs/userguide/contexts.rst

 added to the context under several different types, as long as the type/name combination remains unique within the same context.

-A resource factory is a callable that takes a :class:`~asphalt.core.context.Context` as an argument an returns the value of the resource.
+A resource factory is a callable that takes a :class:`Context` as an argument an returns the value of the resource.
 There are at least a couple reasons to use resource factories instead of static resources: